igorsgm/laravel-git-hooks/README.md

     ```
     This command will prompt you to choose the type of hook you want to create (e.g., `pre-commit`, `post-commit`, etc.) and to provide a name for the hook.
 Once you've provided the required information, the command will generate a new hook class in the `app/Console/GitHooks` directory.
 2) To start using your custom hook, open the generated file and implement the `handle()` method with your desired logic.
-3) Add your custom hook to the appropriate array in the git-hooks.php config file:
+3) Add your custom hook to the appropriate array in the `git-hooks.php` config file:
 ```php
 'pre-commit' => [
     // Other pre-commit hooks...
     \App\Console\GitHooks\MyCustomPreCommitHook::class,
 ],
 ```
-4) Finally register your custom hook by running the artisan command:
+4) Finally, register your custom hook by running the Artisan command:
 ```bash
 php artisan git-hooks:register
 ```